askui/askui-example-android-parallel-devices/Readme.md

-Afterwards ther should be two reports under html screenshots `./report/`
+Afterwards there should be two reports under html screenshots `./report/`